MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-scaler-distributed-computing.md

 The *continueOnFailure* argument is used to say that a computation should continue even if one or more of the compute elements fails for some reason; this is useful, for example, if you are running several thousand independent simulations and It doesn’t matter if you get results for all of them.
 Using *continueOnFailure=TRUE* (the default), you will get results for all compute elements that finish the simulation and error messages for the compute elements that fail.

-> ![NOTE]
+>[!NOTE]
 > The arguments *elemType*, *consoleOutput*, *autoCleanup*, *continueOnFailure*, and *oncePerElem* are ignored by the special compute contexts RxLocalParallel and RxForeachDoPar.

 ## Using RevoScaleR with foreach: Package doRSR

 The foreach package provides a for-loop-like approach to parallel computing that has proven quite popular.
-Developed by Microsoft, foreach is an open source package that is bundled with Microsoft R Services but is also available on the Comprehensive R Archive Network, CRAN.
+Developed by Microsoft, foreach is an open source package that is bundled with Microsoft R but is also available on the Comprehensive R Archive Network, CRAN.
 Parallel backends have been written for a variety of parallel computing packages, including nws, snow, and rmpi.
 If you need to share parallel code with users of other R distributions, writing that code using foreach provides considerable flexibility.
-To execute that code in Microsoft R Services using your distributed computing resources, you can use the doRSR package.
+To execute that code in Microsoft R using your distributed computing resources, you can use the doRSR package.

 The doRSR package is a parallel backend for RevoScaleR, built on top of rxExec, and included with all RevoScaleR distributions.
 To get started using it, simply load the doRSR package and register the backend: